Swinburne University of Technology

 Applicants who have additional qualifications are eligible to enter the program with Advanced Standing and may be able to complete the program in less than two years.

-1 year duration (full-time, or equivalent part-time)
+One-year duration (full-time, or equivalent part-time)

-- The Graduate Certificate in Business Administration.
+- The Graduate Certificate of Finance; OR

 - An honours bachelor's degree in a related discipline.

-1.5 year duration (full-time, or equivalent part-time)
+1.5-year duration (full-time, or equivalent part-time)

+Relevant professional/managerial experience and evidence of academic capability will be determined by the Head of Academic Unit (or delegate) with reference to the School-determined guiding principles.
+Applicants will be required to submit a curriculum vitae (CV) with their application.
 Documents substantiating relevant experience are required, clearly detailing roles and duration, as well as evidence of formal and non-formal learning.
 Where relevant experience is used for the basis of admission, no further recognition for prior learning/credit can be granted on that basis.

 Recognition of Prior Learning